PageAmp/pageamp/README.md

 (the root tag is ignored and can be used for documentation).

 _Includes_ should only be used to modularize your source code, splitting it by function (e.g. style, data, different sections of your site).
+In this way you can effectively separate you source code concerns and possibly let different developers or teams work on them.

 For avoiding replicated code, ub1 has a better tool in _custom tags_.
 Let's see a classic example.
 The obvious duplication problem in this code above will be familiar to anybody who ever wrote an HTML page:

 ```html
 <body>